-With regards to visiting the Hermitage Museum one tip: buy your tickets online in advance to avoid sell out and the long lines stretching all over the square… See below for three great options.
+With regards to visiting the Hermitage Museum one tip: buy your tickets online in advance to avoid sell out and the long lines stretching all over the square… See Viator and Get Your Guide for great options.

 Outside of St. Petersburg, I would suggest to take time to visit at least one of these stunning palaces (or both if you have sufficient time and interest):